wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 to fully adapt to these improvements.

-Nevertheless, all of the above improvements and the behavioural changes are introduced in a way that existing deployments can adapt to the new state as easy as possible.
-However, if it's mandatory to preserve previous behaviour and avoid enabling the improvements mentioned above, the following configuration option(enabled by default) can be used.
+Nevertheless, all of the above improvements and the behavioural changes are introduced in a way that existing deployments can adapt to the new state as easily as possible.
+However, if it's mandatory to preserve previous behaviour and avoid enabling the improvements mentioned above, the following configuration option(enabled by default) can be used in the `<IS-Home>/repository/conf/deployment.toml` file.

 ```java
 [authorization_manager.properties]